 Skinfold Body Composition (7 SITE)

-The purpose of this assessment is to determine the percentage of body fat by measuring skinfold thickness.
+The purpose of this assessment is to determine the percentage of body fat.
 This measurement is taken via a 7-site skinfold (that is gender specific) in order to measure the subcutaneous fat (below the skin) in the body.
 Multiple sites are analyzed given the variability in fat distribution from site-to-site and person-to-person.

 Bioelectrical Impedance (BIA)